oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_GPU_InferenceOptimization_with_AMP/README.md

 If successful, the sample displays `[CODE_SAMPLE_COMPLETED_SUCCESSFULLY]`.
 Additionally, the sample generates performance and analysis diagrams for comparison.

-The following image shows approximate performance speed increases using AMX BF16 with auto-mixed precision during training.
+The following image shows approximate performance speed increases using Intel® Advanced Matrix Extensions (Intel® AMX) BF16 with auto-mixed precision during training.